volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Using **index** as a key leads to unexpected errors when the order of your list elements can be changed:

-React doesn't understand which item was added/removed/reordered since an **index** is given on each render based on the order of the items in the array.
+React does not understand which item was added/removed/reordered since an **index** is given on each render based on the order of the items in the array.

 Consider the following example: